BeckySkel/html-css-project-1/README.md

 - The features section is split into 3 captions and their associated images.
 - The caption is a short, single-sentence block of text with a heading.
 The images relate to what is said in the captions.
 - As the viewport shrinks, the captions and images stack on top of each other to fit the screen.
+- These images and captions provide the user with a peek into the gym and lets them know what to expect should they choose to join.

 ![Screenshot of the gym features section](assets/images/features.png)